PebbleTemplates/pebble/docs/src/orchid/resources/wiki/guide/spring-integration.md

 # Integration with Spring

 ## Example
+There is the spring petclinic example which has been migrated to [pebble](https://github.com/PebbleTemplates/spring-petclinic)

-There is a fully working example project located on [github](https://github.com/PebbleTemplates/pebble-example-spring) which can be used as a reference.
+There is also a fully working example project located on [github](https://github.com/PebbleTemplates/pebble-example-spring) which can be used as a reference.
 It is a very simple and bare-bones project designed to only portray the basics.
 To build the project, simply run `mvn install` and then deploy the resulting war file to a an application container.